Tour Pies Descalzos

 The Tour Pies Descalzos was the debut concert tour by Colombian singer-songwriter Shakira, launched to promote her third studio album Pies descalzos (1995).
-With this tour, Shakira toured several Latin American cities as well as some shows in Spain and the United States.
-It began on February 28, 1996, in Medellín, Colombia, and concluded on October 10, 1997, in Bogotá.
+She visited many Latin American venues and some in the United States and Spain.
+The tour began on 6 October 1995 in Bogotá, Colombia and concluded on 10 October 1997 in Bogotá.
+The long series of highly popular performances on three continents contributed to the establishment of Shakira as a major international artist early in her career.
+Unlike her later tours, this one was not organized from the beginning as a single, continuous series of events.